How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Name and branding:

-• Set up community rules that are clear, reasonable, and enforceable.
+- Set up community rules that are clear, reasonable, and enforceable.
+Start with 5-7 rules -- enough to set expectations without being overwhelming.

 Community settings:

-• Enable post flair categories so content is organized from the start
+- Enable post flair categories so content is organized from the start.
+Plan your flair categories based on the types of content you want to encourage.

-• Set up AutoModerator with basic rules (spam filtering, minimum account age)
+- Set up AutoModerator with basic rules (spam filtering, minimum account age requirements)

-• Create a welcome post that's pinned to the top
+- Create a welcome post that's pinned to the top explaining the community's purpose

 For more on how flair works strategically, check out our Reddit flair strategy guide.